quasarframework/quasar/docs/src/pages/quasar-cli-webpack/linter.md

 ]
 ```

-If you chose ESLint when creating your project folder, you'll also notice that `/quasar.config.js` adds the eslint-loader to Webpack configuration for you:
+If you chose ESLint when creating your project folder, you'll also notice that the `/quasar.config` file adds the eslint-loader to Webpack configuration for you:

 ```js
 build: {